wp-plugins/simmer/readme.txt

 Yes, with the Tinypass for Simmer extension (coming soon) you can easily monetize your media business or blog through micro payments.
 [Find out more from Tinypass](http://tinypass.com/).

 == Changelog ==
+= 1.3.8 =
+* Fix: BuddyPress conflicts resolved
+* Fix: Make sure we actually have a WP_Query object
+* Fix: Used instanceof instead of is_a
+* Fix: Hardcoded textdomain
+* New: Added grunt-wp-i18n support
+* Fix: Made measurements translatable
+* New: Regenerated pot file using grunt

+= 1.3.7 =
+* Fix: Add lines for unit measurements to main .pot file
+* New: Add pt_BR localization
+* Fix: Trimmed whitespace
+* New: Add plugin compatibility class
+* Fix: Removed nopaging argument
+* Fix: Improved escaping and sanitization
+* Fix: Fix kilograms spelling in all .pot and .po files
+* New: Fill in new unit measurements strings for es_ES

 = 1.3.6 =
 * New: Add Spanish localization